Open-source video game: Hubs and development teams

-GitHub, GitLab and Gitea now hosts a significant amount of free and open-source games.
+GitHub, GitLab and Gitea now host a significant number of free and open-source games.

 The itch.io service is also a host for many open source games, and also features an open source client.
 The same is true for competitor Game Jolt, and was also the case for former distributor Desura.
 A number of open source games have even been made available on Steam.
 Many free software games are also available from Flathub and Snap.